-Shipping income does not include any dividends from a noncontrolled section 902 corporation; financial services income; high withholding tax interest; or foreign trade income.
+Shipping income does not include:

+- Dividends from a noncontrolled section 902 corporation,

+- Financial services income,

+- High withholding tax interest, or

+- Foreign trade income.

-Dividends From EACH Noncontrolled Section 902 Corporation
+Dividends From Each Noncontrolled Section 902 Corporation

 Dividends from each noncontrolled section 902 corporation are treated as a separate category of income.
+Therefore, the corporation must use a separate Form 1118 for dividends received from each noncontrolled section 902 corporation (see below).

-A noncontrolled section 902 corporation is any foreign corporation in which the corporation meets the stock ownership requirements of section 902(a) (or, in applying section 904(d)(3), the requirements of section 902(b)).
+A noncontrolled section 902 corporation is any foreign corporation in which the taxpayer (domestic corporation) meets the stock ownership requirements of section 902(a) (or, in applying the look-through rules (described below), the CFC receiving the dividend meets the requirements of section 902(b)).

-A CFC is not treated as a noncontrolled section 902 corporation for any distribution out of its earnings and profits (E&P) for periods when it was a CFC.
-For distributions on or before August 5, 1997, the filing corporation must also have been a U.S. shareholder in the CFC when the E&P was earned.
-Dividends received by a CFC are assigned to a separate category of income under the look-through rules.
+Generally, a CFC is not treated as a noncontrolled section 902 corporation for any distribution out of its earnings and profits (E&P) for periods when it was a CFC.
+Dividends received from a CFC are assigned to other separate categories under the look-through rules.
 Exceptions apply.
-See Look-Through Rules for CFCs on page 3.
+See Look-Through Rules below.

 Also, see the special rule in section 904(d)(2)(E)(ii) that reduces the creditable taxes on high withholding tax interest of a noncontrolled section 902 corporation.
-Report the reduction on Schedule G.
+Report the reduction on line E of Schedule G.